 Fortunately, there a number of ways you can rodent control your house::

-- Avoid nesting sites: Stacks of newspapers, cardboard boxes, firewood, lumber or other storage encourages nesting.
-Keep all storage off the ground or floor at the inside and outside foundation perimeters of your home.
-Keep bushes, plants or hedges trimmed back away from the house foundation too.
+Stacks of newspapers, cardboard boxes, firewood, lumber or other storage encourages nesting.
+All storage should be off the ground or floor at the inside and outside foundation perimeters of your home.
+Make sure bushes, plants or hedges are trimmed back away from the house foundation too.

-Secure storage: Keep all food, water and garbage in metal or thick plastic containers with tight fitting lids.
+Keep all food, water and garbage in metal or thick plastic containers with tight fitting lids.
 Never leave food or water out overnight.
 Place all garbage in heavy-duty cans and store away from the home or building, if possible.

 The old phrase “beating the rat race” is really a misnomer.
-When it comes to rodent control, it’s more like you have to beat them at their own game.
+If you really want to get rid of mice, it’s more like you have to beat them at their own game.
 If it was a race, we’d lose.